Ziyatoe/DTUProController/README.md

 # DTUProController
 Hoymiles DTU-Pro controller for zero export

-Beacuse of the bugs on Hoymiles DTU-Pro while doing zero export, I wrote this python script for controlling the Hoymiles DTU-Pro for grid zero export.
+Beacuse of the bugs on the Hoymiles DTU-Pro while doing zero export, I wrote this python script for controlling the Hoymiles DTU-Pro for "real" zero export.

-Data Logger and zero export Controller for Hoymiles DTU-Pro / one Microinverter MI1500 series over RS485/ModbusRTU This script controls zero export power to the grid and creates a daily csv-file for monitoring, which can be read with excel etc...
+Data Logger and zero export Controller for Hoymiles DTU-Pro / one Microinverter MI1500 series over RS485/ModbusRTU This script controls zero export power to the grid, monitoring over mqtt/nodered and creates a daily csv-file for monitoring, which can be read with excel etc...

  usage: *.py Controller=0/1 [1=controler&datalog] [0=only datalogger], Output=1/0, Limit=10-100

-What you need are:
+What do you need:
 - set DTU-Pro RS485 device number to 101 or change it bellow
 - set DTSU666 grid meter device number to 22 or change it bellow, (DDSU666 or whatever CHINT compatible is also ok)
 - for RaspberryPi or PC get a USB/RS485 stick